MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ## Approach: Azure Virtual Desktop refactor and modernization

-In the approach outlined in this article series, the existing Citrix, VMware, or Remote Desktop Services farms are modernized and replaced with a platform as a service (PaaS) solution called Azure Virtual Desktop.
+In the approach outlined in this article series, the existing Citrix, VMware, or Remote Desktop Services farms are modernized and replaced with Azure Virtual Desktop.
 In this scenario, desktop images are either migrated to Azure or new images are generated.
 Similarly, user profiles are either migrated to Azure or new profiles are created.
 Usually, the client solution is enabled and largely unchanged by this migration effort.

 ![Diagram of the virtual desktop migration scenario.](../../_images/migrate/wvd/scenario-solution.png)

-When your organization's migration to the cloud is complete, the overhead and costs of managing a virtual desktop farm are replaced by a cloud-native solution that manages the virtual desktop experience for your team.
-The team will only be responsible for support of the desktop images, available applications, Azure Active Directory, and user profiles.
+When your organization's migration to the cloud is complete, the overhead and costs of managing a virtual desktop farm are eliminated.
+They're replaced by a cloud-native solution that manages the virtual desktop experience for you.
+Your team will only be responsible for support of the desktop images, available applications, Azure Active Directory, and user profiles.

 ## How to measure progress on adopting Azure Virtual Desktop